samy101/energyfm/README.md

 | Sceaux               | 1                        | 2007-10            | 1,741                  |

 ## Getting Started:
 We recommend using [Anaconda](https://www.anaconda.com/download) to run the experiments.
-Create the conda environment using the <modelname>_environment.yml found under each model directory in the Notebooks.
+Create the separate conda environment using the <modelname>_environment.yml found under each model directory in the Notebooks.
 ```
 conda env create -f <modelname>_environment.yml
 ```
+For TimesFM, kindly follow the respective [READEME.md](https://github.com/google-research/timesfm/blob/master/README.md) for the installation.
+For more information about each model, kindly look in their Github repositories.

 ## Benchmarking:
 Comparison of models performance using median NRMSE.
 Results adopted